$5,000-$5,500 if all 3 courses are completed

 These courses are tailored for industry professionals involved in the management, supervision and operations of aviation organizations.
 All courses in the Certificate of Management in Aviation Safety are offered in a face-to-face traditional classroom setting with subject matter experts from within the aviation industry.
 Offering these courses in person allows for real classroom discussion, interaction with professors, and endless networking opportunities with other industry professionals attending the course.
 In the past five years, we have welcomed over 450 aviation professionals originating from over 100 countries to our short-course series on the Daytona Beach and Prescott Campuses.

-The short-courses required for the Certificate include:
+Courses can be taken in any order; the short-courses required for the Certificate include:

 The courses may be taken independently or toward the Certificate of Management in Aviation Safety.